semplice/releasenotes/numb/7-preview.md

 We are commited to make vera the central part of the upcoming Semplice releases.

-As the project is still at its early stages, vera doesn't currently differentiate with a normal, configured Openbox installation.
+As the project is still at its early stages, vera doesn't really differentiate with a normal, configured Openbox installation.